ColaCheng/table_check_hw/docs/solution.md

 ### How would you improve the deployment of this system?

 I already provide the `Dockerfile` so it can be easy to deploy the service into Kubernetes or other containerized environments.

-> Note: Maybe involve Terraform, Ansible, Argo, and so on that depending on the infrastructure.
+It will help to horizontal Scaling the service.

 #### Things to set up